BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Kandy, Sri Lanka, to catch the Esala Perahera festival?
+When's the absolute best time to visit Kandy, Sri Lanka, to avoid the worst of the rain?

-It's crucial to dress respectfully when visiting any religious site, including the Temple of the Sacred Tooth Relic.
-This means covering your shoulders and knees – no shorts, short skirts, or sleeveless tops.
-You'll also need to remove your shoes and hats before entering, so wear socks if you have sensitive feet, as the temple floors can get quite hot.
+This is crucial for showing respect.
+Both men and women need to cover their shoulders and knees; think long pants or skirts and shirts with sleeves.
+You'll also need to remove your shoes and hats before entering the inner sanctum, so wear socks if you have sensitive feet, as the temple floors can get quite hot.

 What is the cheapest month to visit Kandy, Sri Lanka?